 Lastly, it is crucial to monitor and review the effectiveness of the RAMS on an ongoing basis.
 Conduct regular inspections and provide a feedback loop for workers to report any issues or suggest improvements.
 This continuous monitoring and review process will help identify any changes in project conditions and ensure that RAMS remain up to date and relevant.

-With Evalu-8 EHS you can always have the most up to date version and you can set end dates for reveiw
+With Evalu-8 EHS, you can always have the most up to date version and you can set end dates for reveiw

 Regularly reviewing the RAMS also provides an opportunity to learn from any incidents or near misses that may have occurred during the project.
-By analyzing these events, you can identify any gaps in the risk assessment process and make necessary adjustments to prevent similar incidents in the future.
+By analysing these events, you can identify any gaps in the risk assessment process and make necessary adjustments to prevent similar incidents in the future.
 This proactive approach to safety management helps create a culture of continuous improvement and ensures the well-being of everyone involved in the project.

 See how to write a RAMS in under 10 minutes with Evalu-8 EHS